nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 when the trails are muddy.
 So far I've tried Maxxis Ramblers and WTB Vulpines, pretty happy with both although the Vulpines were a real battle to get mounted.

+UPDATE: not because they were tight, they were very floppy and kept trying to fold themselves back up into the shape they were when shipped.
+I changed them out for summer and putting them back on this winter wasn't a problem at all, they'd come to terms with their new shape by then!

 I tend to run the rear tyre pretty much at it's pressure limit and the front tyre a little softer, which given the [weight distribution](../cooking-for-weight-weenies/) of bike & rider should help a bit.